 Certain reclassifications have been made in prior period financial statements to conform to current period presentation.
-These reclassifications are of a normal and recurring nature or are due to discontinued operations accounting related to the shutdown of our Delaware operation in 2012.
-Neither have resulted in any changes to previously reported net income for any periods.
+These reclassifications are of a normal and recurring nature and have not resulted in any changes to previously reported net income for any periods.